aslansariloodos/android-compose-catalog/README.md

 ## Contributing

 You can contribute by adding new components or improving existing components.
-You can add your components to the `components` folder.
-You can also add a README.md file for your component.
-You can use the `template.md` file as a template.
+You can add your components to the `core:ui` module.
+You should also add a README.md file for your component, and reference it in the main README.md file.

 ## Components